-It does not matter if you are 25 or 65, estate planning is one of the most important and responsible steps any person can take protect their loved ones in the event of their death.
-Estate planning includes not only having a Last Will and Testament, but also ensuring that any minor or dependent adult children are protected if you die or are incapacitated.
+It does not matter if you are 25 or 65, estate planning is one of the most important and responsible steps any person can take to protect their loved ones in the event of their death.
+Estate planning includes not only having a Last Will and Testament but also ensuring that any minor or dependent adult children are protected if you die or are incapacitated.
 A well-planned estate may be structured to protect your beneficiaries and either expedite probate or avoid probate altogether.
 In addition, estate planning can help ensure your health care wishes are honored through advance directives.
 It can be helpful to discuss your specific situation with an estate planning attorney.

 What Areas Fall Under Estate Planning?